 IV sedation is commonly referred to as “sleep dentistry” because it will be as if you fell asleep for your procedure and you won’t remember much.
 For IV sedation to work, a specific set of chemicals are administered via IV for the duration of the procedure, and you will be carefully monitored to ensure your safety.
 Often reserved for oral surgery, IV sedation is also available to those with intense dental anxiety and phobia.
 It makes dental care much easier.

 It’s common to feel anxious about going to the dentist.
 Even though we are dentists and do this every day, we are sympathetic and we understand that some patients simply dread going to the dentist, no matter how positive the environment can be.

-With that said, we offer a variety of sedation options geared towards helping patients feel relaxed and calm during dental procedures.
+Our goal is to ensure your ultimate comfort by providing a variety of sedation options geared towards helping you feel relaxed and calm during your dental care.

-So, if you have been afraid to go to the dentist in the past, or your child is afraid of the dentist, we have a solution that makes it possible to get the dental care you need without worrying.
+So, if you have been afraid to go to the dentist in the past, sedation dentistry makes it possible to get the dental care you need without worrying or feeling anxious.